Multi-Objective Bayesian Optimization for Accelerator Tuning: Multi-Objective Bayesian Optimization

 In order to proceed with optimization we must construct a scalar acquisition function $\alpha:\mathcal{X} \to \mathbb{R}$ that finds points which are likely to maximally increase the Pareto frontier hypervolume.
 We consider two acquisition functions that have been developed for this purpose.

-The first, expected hypervolume improvement (EHVI), seen in Fig. \ref{fig:cartoon}(b), is analogous to single-objective expected improvement.
+The first multi-objective acquisition function, expected hypervolume improvement (EHVI) seen in Fig. \ref{fig:cartoon}(b), is analogous to single-objective expected improvement.
 This acquisition function calculates the average increase in hypervolume using the probability distribution of each objective function from the surrogate model.
 The EHVI acquisition function is formally defined as